ZhummCrow/GeoPoc/README.md

 In this command, `test.fasta` represents the input FASTA file containing the sequences to be predicted.
 The prediction will be performed on GPU with ID `0`.
 The results will be stored in the `./example/result/` directory as a `.csv` file, which contains the optimal condition predictions for each sequence.

 The `--task` parameter allows you to specify the task to predict.
 There are three options available: `temp` for predicting optimal temperature, `pH` for predicting optimal pH, and `salt` for predicting optimal salt concentration.

+# Dataset and model
+We provide the datasets and the  trained models here for those interrested in reproducing out paper.
+The trained GeoPoc models for protein optimal temperature, pH, and salt concentration prediction can be found under `./model/`.
+The organism with optimal culture condition data set is provided in `./datasets/species_optimal_conditions.csv`.
+The protein optimal condition data set used in this study are stored in `./datasets/`

+# Citation and contact
+Citation:
+preparing

+Contact:
+Mingming Zhu (zhumm25@mail2.sysu.edu.cn)
+Yuedong Yang (yangyd25@mail2.sysu.edu.cn)